kanaria69/Mainecoco/README.md

-## How do you organize a space party?
-You planet.
+## Why can't you use "Beef stew" as a password?
+Because it's not stroganoff.